minkhati/blog-using-rails-graphql/README.md

 $ now you can see the index view page loaded in the browser.
 $ After that create React Components and GraphQL Mutations and Types etc.

+$ need to update environment/development.rb file with config.webpacker.check_yarn_integrity = false
+$ do not include /public/packs in .gitignore
 -->